Other Exercises

 Out of the East on an stallion came Bounty Hunter Dan

-His quickened and by the need to get his man
+His and burned by the need to get his man

-He said, "Pete, you think you've changed, but you have not."
+He said, "Pete, you you've changed, but you have not."

 And shouted "let it start"